Celarity Blog • Updated Oct 21, 2022

 1. You dread work every morning

-Bottom line, if you’re not the least bit excited or interested in going to your job everyday, you need to move on.
-Your career doesn’t have to be enjoyable every day of the year but you should enjoy the work you’re doing!
+If you’re not the least bit excited or interested in going to your job every day, you need to move on.
+Your career doesn’t have to be enjoyed every day of the year, but you should enjoy the work you’re doing!

 2. You’ve got no passion

 If you get an assignment from your boss and it makes you want to crawl under your desk and forget about it, time to start looking!
-In order to have a fulfilling career you should feel passion and drive for the work you do.
+To have a fulfilling career, you should feel the passion and drive for your work.

 3. You don’t see a future